StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Tweaking LeNet
 ---

 The first results did look like in the next screenshot of Tensorboard.
-The baseline model (in blue) performed quite well - I readhed a validation accuracy of about 92,3 %.
+The baseline model (in blue) performed quite well - I reached a validation accuracy of about 92,3 %.
 But when I had a look over the validation loss, there was a slight tendency of increasement / overfitting to the dataset.
 So I introduced a dropout of 0.25 (chance to drop) and observed, that the val_loss decreased even more and the val_acc reached 93,3 %!

 ![tensorboard_1](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/lenet_baseline_tb.png "Tensorboard")